lucasfcosta/blog/_drafts/2015-11-11-Understanding-and-Applying-Memoization.md

 **If you're having trouble understanding this recursion I highly recommend you read the answers to [this question in StackOverflow](http://stackoverflow.com/questions/8845154/how-does-the-the-fibonacci-recursive-function-work).**

 Give it a chance and **run the code above** (preferrably on Node.js so that your browser won't get stuck).
 You will notice that the bigger the Fibonacci's number index gets the most times the `fibonacci` function gets called.
 You will also notice a meaningful increase in the elapsed time.

+**Running the code above to get the 20th fibonacci number you will notice that `fibonacci(n)` gets called 21891 times.** This is an example where memoization shines.

+We are now going to store the results for the operations happening inside our function on an outer function, which also contains our main `fibonacci` calculation algorithm.
+They key for each result will be the input number that was provided.
+Take a look at our new code:

+// TODO needs fixing and review, this is a draft
+{% highlight javascript %}
+function fibonacci(n) {
+  // We will store our results here var resultsCache = {};

+  // This is the inner function containing our fibonacci algorithm function fibonacciAlgorithm(n) {
+    var result;

+    // If the result for the input `n` is already on the resultsCache
+    // we will use it instead of executing the whole algorithm if (!resultsCache[n]) {
+      result = resultsCache[n];
+    } else {
+      if (n < 2)
+        result = n;
+      else
+        result = fibonacci(n - 1) + fibonacci(n - 2);

+      resultsCache[n] = result;
+    }

+    return result;
+  }

+  return fibonacciAlgorithm(n);
+}
+{% endhighlight %}

 <br>